RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/networking/cloud-robotics.md

 # The 'title' is automatically displayed at the top of the page
 # and used in other parts of the site.
 ---
 Cloud robotics is an emerging field that combines robotics with cloud computing and services.
 While it offers many advantages, it also comes with several key challenges.
-Some of these are latency, network bandwidth and time-synchronization to for which we discuss options in this article and include examples on addressing these in a robotics project setup.
+Some of these are latency, network bandwidth and time-synchronization for which we discuss options in this article and include examples on addressing these in a robotics project setup.
 As a preclude we provide a concise introduction to cloud robotics, emphasizing the latest research trends and enabling technologies.
 We will then delve into the specifics of building a cloud robotics testbed, which includes setting up a communication network.
 We discuss trade-offs and offer guidance on configuring a WLAN network.
 We present an overview of popular methods and trade-offs in time-synchronization techniques.
 We will explain on how to use Chrony to synchronize time across distributed systems in the absence of internet connectivity, timestamps from GPS receivers and real-time clocks.
 Simulating latency is another crucial consideration in cloud robotics testing.
 We will provide a primer on common incorrect methods for simulating communication latency and offer a simple implementation of simulating latency in real-time systems deployed with ROS Noetic.